UCL/lattice-monitoring-framework/docs/Design.md

 ### Control Plane

 In many monitoring systems, the probes are reporting their status at a fixed data rate and are always sending data onto the network.
 Such an approach is not scalable and does not fit with the design goals of Lattice.
 The monitoring system for Lattice requires both scalability and flexibility in order to operate effectively.
-Consequently, we need to have a level of control over all of the Data Sources and all of the Probes, as described in the **Regulator** section.
+Consequently, we need to have a level of control over all of the Data Sources and all of the Probes, as described in the **Controller** section.

 We have defined operations that allow individual Probes to be turned on and turned off independently of any other Probe.
 Furthermore, any Probe can have its data rate changed on-the-fly at run-time.
 It is by using these capabilities that we can achieve the scalability and flexibility we need from the monitoring system.